Tushar00728/Heart-disease-deployment/README.md

 # Heart-disease-deployment
-Initial deployed model of the heart disease classifier
+Initial deployed model of the heart disease classifier on Heroku platform